ccnlab-berkeley/myExpRepo/README.md

 # myExpRepo
 Template repository for javascript experiments for CCN Lab.
-There are 2 flavours of experiments: ones that go directly on the lab's experiment website, and ones that will be served by psiTurk.
+There are 2 flavours of experiments: one that goes directly on the lab's experiment website (does not use psiturk), and one that will be served by psiturk.
 The task is a short demo of the <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3390186/">classic RLWM experiment</a>.

 ## for_lab_website
 This folder contains files and folders needed for an experiment that will be hosted on our lab website.
 It contains: